ovh/docs/pages/platform/public-cloud/starting_with_nova/guide.en-sg.md

 > [!success]
 >
-> It is also possible to obttain the Nova Client documentation from the [OpenStack Website](https://docs.openstack.org/python-openstackclient/latest/cli/index.html).
+> You can obtain the Python Client documentation from the [OpenStack Website](https://docs.openstack.org/python-openstackclient/latest/cli/index.html).
 >

-## Basic Operations
+### Basic Operations

-### Adding an SSH Public Key
+#### Adding an SSH Public Key

-As a first step, it is necessary to a Public SSH key to connect to the instances.
+As a first step, it is necessary to add a Public SSH key to connect to the instances.

 - List commands associated with SSH keys